bbauska/UC-Davis-JS-Basics/readme.md

   alt="Test, addNumbs and returnSum." />
 </p>

-We'll be doing more stuff later.
+We&apos;ll be doing more stuff later.
 And I can run inside the console.log, returnSum and I can put a 3 and a, 5 in there, whatever.
-And you'll see, when I run this, Over here, assuming I typed that all right.
-Then, in fact, they get an eight, and it's still going to the console.
+And you&apos;ll see, when I run this, Over here, assuming I typed that all right.
+Then, in fact, they get an eight, and it&apos;s still going to the console.

-So you might wonder, well, what's the big deal here?
-What's the difference here between returning the sum and just having it print out the finished thing here?
+So you might wonder, well, what&apos;s the big deal here?
+What&apos;s the difference here between returning the sum and just having it print out the finished thing here?
 The analogy that

-I like to use is one, where you're washing your clothes.
+I like to use is one, where you&apos;re washing your clothes.
 If you happen to have a washer and a dryer, you have two machines and those machines work together.
 So you put your dirty clothes in the washing machine.
-So you're feeding it in dirty clothes, dirty laundry, and you're putting in soap and you're putting in water in the washing machine, agitates it all, and runs it all together.
+So you&apos;re feeding it in dirty clothes, dirty laundry, and you&apos;re putting in soap and you&apos;re putting in water in the washing machine, agitates it all, and runs it all together.
 And what it returns to you are clean, wet clothes, which you then put into a dryer, and the dryer will then do its function which will tumble the clothes with air, hot air maybe, and then returned to you clean, dry